ropensci/CoordinateCleaner/cran-comments.md

-# Version 2.0-6
+# Version 2.0-7
-Reply to the last round of review (v2.0-5)
+Reply to the last round of review (v2.0-6)
-Found the following (possibly) invalid URLs: http://opengeocode.org/download/cow.php

-We have now removed all instance of this url from the package.
-Please excuse the inconveniences.
+Reduced testing time on CRAN by skipping time-intense test on CRAN.